jknightdoeswork/nightowlgames/_posts/2019-12-12-starting-isoputt.md

 The experience of making this game has changed my outlook on game dev completely.
 I now view level creation as the primary mode of game development; where systems and implementations merely serve as a scaffold upon which to build artistry.
 Before, I was stuck in the programmer focused mindset, constantly trying to create some perfect system which would generate fun.
 I now see game design differently; I'm trying to create a system where a single hour of my time can generate 5 minutes of entertainment for thousands of people.
 That's the equation.
 Thats the goal.

 Turns out fun is elusive.
 I had many failed level designs.
 After making the following level, I deleted all the levels I had made with KennyNL's tiles, and started from scratch.
-I had moved the bar higher of what quality was, and none of my previous levels reached the quality threshold that I now required.
+I had moved the bar higher, and none of my previous levels reached the threshold of quality that I now required.

 ![hyperputt-cliffhanger][cliffhanger]
 _After much iteration_

-After much iteration, I began to form an effective design process.
+This is what growth is.
+Deleting the old and starting again.
+After much more iteration, I began to form an effective design process.
 Now, I usually have a clear vision in mind before I begin.
 I have a notebook where I draw the simplest minigolf levels imaginable, and I slowly add complexity to the simplicity.
 Ideally, this allows me to fail on paper, instead of at my computer.

 ![tee][tee]
 _Less is more_